scampos321/note-taker/README.md

 # Installation
 * npm install to install api's
 * git clone repo
+* npm start to run on local host

 # Usage
-To use this application go on the Heroku server[https://stark-brook-30614.herokuapp.com/] for the working application.
+To use this application go on the [Heroku server](https://stark-brook-30614.herokuapp.com/) for the working application.

 # Technologies
 path